Lyman E. Johnson

-Lyman Eugene Johnson (October 24, 1811 – December 20, 1859) was an early leader in the Latter Day Saint movement and an original member of the Quorum of the Twelve Apostles.
+Lyman Eugene Johnson (October 24, 1811 – December 20, 1859) was an early leader in the Latter Day Saint movement and an original member of the Quorum of the Twelve Apostles, along with his brother Luke Johnson.
 He broke with Joseph Smith and Sidney Rigdon during the 1837–38 period when schism divided the early church.
 Johnson later became a successful pioneer lawyer in Iowa and was one of the town fathers of Keokuk, Iowa.

 Johnson was born in Pomfret, Windsor County, Vermont, to John Johnson, and Elsa Jacobs.
 The family moved to Hiram, Ohio, in 1818, where they established the John Johnson Farm, a successful 300 acre farm.

 Johnson died in 1859, drowning in the Mississippi River in a carriage accident at Prairie du Chien, Wisconsin.
 He had at least five children.

 Involvement in the Latter Day Saint movement

 Early contact

 Johnson was baptized into the Church of Christ by Sidney Rigdon in February 1831.
 Joseph Smith and Emma Hale Smith moved into the Johnson family home on September 12, 1831.
 Johnson was then ordained an elder on October 25, 1831 and a high priest of the church on November of that same year.
 In response to a revelation given on January 25, 1832, Johnson joined Orson Pratt on an evangelizing mission which took them through the eastern United States.
 The two were successful preachers and brought many converts to Mormonism on this and other missions.